-In sticking with tradition, a navy or grey three-piece suit is ready to serve as your go-to formal and cocktail garment that can easily be adapted as a two-piece ensemble for other occasions.
-A black three-piece suit, meanwhile, is better suited for funerals and ultra-formal, black-tie events.
+In sticking with tradition, a navy or grey three piece suit is ready to serve as your go-to formal and cocktail garment that can easily be adapted as a two-piece ensemble for other occasions.

-As well, it’s rare you’ll find a three-piece suit made of linen or another warm-weather fabric.
-Thus, a wool or tweed three-piece has you covered for most of the year.
+Another thing is – it’s rare you’ll find a three piece suit made of linen or another warm-weather fabric.
+Thus, a wool or tweed three piece has you covered for most of the year.

 When to Wear a Three-Piece Suit or a Two-Piece Suit